-Did Marilyn Monroe act on the set like a star, or like an actress?
+Did Marilyn Monroe behave on the set like a star, or like an actress?

 She acted very much like an actress, but she was very insecure, very frightened of acting in front of the camera, which is amazing.
 She was this huge star and so wonderful before the camera, but that’s why she was always late.
 She would show up pretty much on time at the studio.
-When she was supposed to be there at 6:30 in the morning, she would arrive at 7:00 or 7:30, but then she would stay in her dressing room until ten or eleven o’clock, she just would not come out on the set.
-Very few people know this, because I don’t remember seeing this in print—we did a bed scene, she was actually naked under the sheets and I could see her body covered with this red rash, she got so nervous that she’d break out with this red rash and she had to cover it with make-up.
+When she was supposed to be there at 6:30 in the morning, she would arrive at 7:00 or 7:30, but then she would stay in her dressing room until ten or eleven o’clock.
+She just would not come out on the set.
+Very few people know this, because I don’t remember seeing this in print—we did a bed scene, she was actually naked under the sheets, and I could see her body covered with this red rash.
+She got so nervous that she’d break out with this red rash and she had to cover it with make-up.
 Being such a big star, she had done so many films, and yet, she was so frightened.
-But she took the part very seriously, listened to Josh Logan and took his directions.
-Her coach Paula Strasberg was also on the set: she was coaching her to do the role.
+But she took the part very seriously; she listened to Josh Logan, and took his directions.
+Her coach Paula Strasberg was also on the set.
+She was coaching Marilyn to do the role.
 A lot of directors had trouble with Paula being on the set, but for Josh it worked fine.
 I think together with Paula, he created a wonderful character.

 You never needed any coaching on the set, did you?
 Is it because you were a trained stage actor?

 Well, you know, I did have a coach, not like Paula, but I had a director who was a close friend of mine, named Payton Price.
-He was a teacher and he was with me the entire time when we did the film.
+He was a teacher, and he was with me the entire time when we did the film.
 We’d work on our scenes together, like two actors working together.
-He’d never give any directions, but he’d help me to fulfil the directions that Josh Logan would give me on the set.
+He’d never give any directions, but he’d help me to fulfill the directions that Josh Logan would give me on the set.